Paskul/ROS2slamChange/README.md

 $ ros2 pkg create --build-type ament_python map_listener
 ```

-After sucsessfully making the package, navigate to `setup.py` within the package (now in the `src` folder) and add the changes reflected in our GitHub repo upload.
+After successfully making the package, navigate to `setup.py` within the package (now in the `src` folder) and add the changes reflected in our GitHub repo upload.
 These changes are found in `setup.py`, which includes a new entry point formation, and `package.xml`, which includes new depends.

 Then within the nested `map_listener` directory (which should have an `__init__.py` in the same folder), create `map_listener.py` and place our reflected GitHub sample node code in as well.
 Then build: